About this Collection

 Merritt Johnson's Early Life:

 Merritt Johnson was born on October 29, 1902 in Dunkirk, Ohio, and lived on a farm of about 80 acres.
-Early life accounts, from an interview in 1969, reveal early childhood recollections, where Johnson remembered being very small of stature and was teased this.
-He also remembered being harassed so much, that at about the age of six that he wanted to leave school altogether.
+Johnson recalled, during a live interview in 1969, that his early life was filled with teasing, because he had such a small stature.
+He remembered being harassed so much, that at about the age of six that he wanted to leave school altogether.
 Merritt remembered as a young boy that his father was very strict, primarily a self-taught musician, who enjoyed playing the reed organ at church.
 Johnson fondly remembered his father rocking in his chair while listening to him practice.
 Merritt's mother, Minnie Swanger, came from England and was as a very hard worker, a musician who talked with her son fondly about playing in the dance band while she was in high school.
 His mother was deeply religious, but other memories of her are curtailed, because she died at a young age due to intestinal problems.

 Although Johnson's birth certificate recognizes his birth as October 29, he remarked that it was always celebrated as March 29.
 Johnson smiled when he recalled his kind high school teacher, who believed in his talents enough to help him find ways to earn money for piano lessons.
 In the early 1920s, Merritt started college, and by 1925, he received his bachelor of music degree in composition from Oberlin Conservatory of Music with concentrations in piano and organ.
 While studying at Oberlin, he taught piano and organ part-time and played the organ for silent movies and for a church located near his hometown of Dunkirk.
 He found college level music theory very difficult, and he quit study for a while because he struggled so much with this class.